Shocker Toys: 2010 Summer Convention Exclusives

-Shocker Toys sold four convention exclusive Indie Spotlight figures during the 2010 Summer Convention season: Barry Hubris, The Blank, the Blue Beetle and Hunter Rose.
+Shocker Toys sold four conventions exclusive Indie Spotlight figures during the 2010 Summer Convention season: Barry Hubris, The Blank, the Blue Beetle and Hunter Rose.
 The figures were not released.

 DMC SDCC Exclusive Figure and Comic

 At the 2011 New York Toy Fair, Shocker Toys announced an exclusive figure and comic book based on DMC of Run DMC.
-Neither figure nor comic book were released due to a dispute.
+Neither figure nor comic book was released due to a dispute.